StefanV85/LambdaLayerWithTS/README.md

 }
 ```
 * Try out "amplify push" to transpile and push the Lambda code to the cloud
-* After pushing successfully you should see the transpiled javascript code in the aws console
+* After pushing successfully you should see the transpiled javascript code in the AWS Management Console

 ### 2.6.5 Change Layercode to Typescript
 - Create ./amplify/backend/function/**layerName**/opt/**Shared/Logger/Logger.ts**